 Reverse osmosis vs water softener points to a comparison in their approach to softening hard water.
-While water softener softens the water supplied to your house, reverse osmosis does a whole lot more than resolving the issue of water hardness.
-Reverse osmosis and water softeners are a couple of the most powerful water treatment systems for your household.
+While a water softener softens the water in your house, reverse osmosis does a whole lot more than resolving the issue of water hardness.
+Reverse osmosis and water softeners are two of the most powerful water treatment systems for your household.

 As you read further, you will learn how reverse osmosis and water softener function, along with their advantages and disadvantages.

 The Reverse Osmosis System

 A reverse osmosis water filtration system utilizes multiple filtration phases or processes to filter out mineral ions and various agents of contamination present in the water.
 Every filtration phase of the RO system has a particular purpose.

 The RO membrane of the reverse osmosis water filtration system is the heart of this filtration system.
 It is the key reason the reverse osmosis system is superior to many other water filters.